9 candidates for the Broncos' No. 64 draft pick

 It’s unlikely the Broncos go receiver at No. 64, but then again Wilson is their QB and a backup speed plan in case Hamler has a setback could be justified.

-Other options: Greg Zulcich, TE, UCLA; Bernhard Raimann, OT, Central Michigan; Chad Muma, ILB, Wyoming/Parker; Matt Waletzko, OT, North Dakota; DeAngelo Malone, edge, Western Kentucky; Cam Jurgens, C, Nebraska.
+Other options: Greg Zulcich, TE, UCLA; Jeremy Ruckert, TE, Ohio State; Bernhard Raimann, OT, Central Michigan; Chad Muma, ILB, Wyoming/Parker; Matt Waletzko, OT, North Dakota; DeAngelo Malone, edge, Western Kentucky; Cam Jurgens, C, Nebraska.

 SUGGESTED VIDEOS: Sports